Journey (band): 1998–2007: Lead singer and drummer replaced, Arrival and Generations

-2007–2019: Lead singer replaced again, Revelation and Eclipse
+2007–2019: Lead singer replaced with Arnel Pineda, Revelation and Eclipse

 Following Soto's departure, the band was again without a lead vocalist.
 Neal Schon began searching YouTube for a new lead vocalist, with Jeremey Hunsicker of the Journey tribute band Frontiers auditioning and spending a week with the band writing material.
 Hunsicker claims to have been formally offered the position, but the offer fell through shortly afterwards following tension with Schon.
 One of the tracks co-written with Hunsicker, "Never Walk Away", later appeared on the Revelation album.
 Schon later found Filipino singer Arnel Pineda of the cover band The Zoo, covering the song "Faithfully".
 Schon was so impressed that he contacted Pineda to set up two days of auditions, which went well, naming him the official lead vocalist of Journey on December 5, 2007.

-Although Pineda was neither the first foreign national to become a member of Journey (former drummer Aynsley Dunbar is British), nor even the first nonwhite (bass player Randy Jackson is African American), his recruitment resulted in some fans of Journey making racist comments towards the new vocalist.
+Although Pineda was neither the first non-American to become a member of Journey (former drummer Aynsley Dunbar is British), nor even the first nonwhite member (bass player Randy Jackson is African American), his recruitment resulted in some fans of Journey making racist comments towards the new vocalist.
 Keyboardist Jonathan Cain responded to such sentiments in the Marin Independent Journal: "We've become a world band.
 We're international now.
 We're not about one color."

 In 2007, "Don't Stop Believin'" gained press coverage and a sharp growth in popularity when it was used in The Sopranos television series final episode prompting digital downloads of the song to soar.

 In November 2007, Journey entered the studio with Pineda to record the studio album, Revelation.
 The album was released on June 3, 2008.
 It debuted at number five on the Billboard charts, selling more than 196,000 units in its first two weeks and staying in the top 20 for six weeks.
 As a multidisc set (2-CD) each unit within that set counts as one sale.
 Journey also found success on Billboard's Adult Contemporary chart where the single "After All These Years" spent over 23 weeks, peaking at number nine.